 “We started it because we realized there were a lot of seniors who didn’t have access to technology,” co-founder Aakshi Agarwal told CT Insider.
 “This was a really growing problem across the nation … especially for low-income patients.”

-Agarwal founded the organisation with classmate Hanna Verma and her younger brother Arjun Verma, who all wanted to help during the pandemic but were limited by social distancing.
+Agarwal founded the organisation with classmate Hannah Verma and her younger brother Arjun Verma, who all wanted to help during the pandemic but were limited by social distancing.
 The siblings originally came up with the idea after talking to their physician parents about issues involved with telehealth.

-“They’d been trying to switch to telehealth in their practices and they noticed that one of the biggest issues was that only their young patients could use it, but none of their older patients had the necessary devices,” Hanna told Yale Daily News.
+“They’d been trying to switch to telehealth in their practices and they noticed that one of the biggest issues was that only their young patients could use it, but none of their older patients had the necessary devices,” Hannah told Yale Daily News.
 “I just thought it was ironic that doctors are switching to telehealth to preserve the health of the elderly, so they don’t have to come in and risk their own lives, but they are the group who can’t take advantage of it.”